 Like Goat Meat?

 Then you can also use it instead of lamb to make traditional Greek Giouvetsi.
 A scrumptious orzo pasta baked in the oven with tomato sauce!

 Greek 5-Ingredient, Healing Goat Soup

-- 2 Kg / 4 lb 6 oz male goat meat with bone / or lamb, or beef meat with bone cut in large pieces
+- 2 Kg / 4 lb + 6 oz male goat meat with bone-in (parts like shanks, leg, shoulder) you may use lamb or beef instead

 - 2 medium-sized tomatoes (nice and ripe)

 - 150 grams / 5.2 oz spaghetti No 10 / or angel hair pasta

 - feta cheese crumbled